-The house is frequented by their three sons and extended families, who themselves are artists and teachers (in various capacities).
+The house is frequented by their three sons and extended families, who themselves are artists and teachers.
 The youngest, Jonas Johansson, motivated by both participating in as well as facilitating residencies is opening the doors anew!

 Albertina Bergman in front of the new school in Långaveka 1905. www.hembygd.se

-Jonas Johansson in front of konsthallen, designed by architect Gunilla Bellander.
-Image by Ola Folkesson, HN.se.
+Jonas Johansson in front of konsthallen by architect Gunilla Bellander. © Ola Folkesson, HN.se.

-Visualia artist residency is made possible through support from Region Halland.
+Visualia artist residency is supported by Region Halland.